Texas Layoffs — July 2007

 Layoff type classification was not available for filings in Texas this month.

-Leading the list was Wheatland Tube Company at its Houston facility, reporting 79 affected workers.
+The biggest impact was at Wheatland Tube at its Houston facility, reporting 79 affected workers.
 ChoicePoint followed with 55 workers.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.